oac-tree/oac-tree-gui/doc/overview.rst

    imported from the disk will appear in this list.
 The user can also create new empty procedures using corresponding icons on the widget's toolbar.
 2. A toolbox with sequencer instructions grouped according to their plugin names.
-The instructions can be drag-and-drop to the node editor, or to instruction tree.
+The instructions can be dragged and dropped to the node editor, or to the instruction tree.
-3. A combo box which allows quickly switching between loaded procedures.
+3. A combo box that allows you to quickly switch between loaded procedures.
-4. A split button that allows to create multiple panels to edit several procedures simultaneously.
+4. A split button that allows you to create multiple panels to edit several procedures simultaneously.
 5. Instruction tree.
 In the given example the tree contains only one single Message instruction.
 6. Instruction property editor.
 It shows the concrete properties of the instruction currently selected in the instruction tree (here properties of the `Message` instruction).
 7. Editor tab selector.
-It allows switching between instruction tree editor, workspace editor, node editor (which is alternative form of instruction editor) and XML viewer.
+It allows switching between instruction tree editor, workspace editor, node editor (which is an alternative form of instruction editor) and XML viewer.

 *Figure 4* below shows an example of a layout, where the same procedure with the name "fallback" is opened in both central and right panels.
 The central panel is